 Option 1: Select an Adjustable Keyboard Tray Designed Specifically for Treadmill Desks

 There are barely any keyboard trays on the market that were actually designed specifically for use with a standing desk, and we’ve reviewed all of them.
-This includes the SteadyType Exo Keyboard Tray for Standing Desks and Elevon Ergonomic Keyboard Tray, as well as the iMovR Trackless Keyboard Tray, iMovR Stowaway Keyboard Tray and the Humanscale Float Keyboard Tray.
+This includes the SteadyType Exo and the SteadyType Slide, as well as the iMovR Trackless Keyboard Tray, iMovR Stowaway Keyboard Tray and the Humanscale Float Keyboard Tray.
 Be sure to check our round-up of adjustable keyboard trays for standing desks reviews from time to time for any new additions to this short list of AKTs designed specifically for use with standing desks.

 Option 2: Purchase a SteadyType-equipped Standing Desk

-Like the iMovR SteadyType Exo and Elevon ergonomic keyboard trays mentioned above, you can also get the SteadyType tray built right into the desktop, which for most people will be by far the better way to go if they haven’t already purchased the standing desk they’ll be using in their walking workstation.
-Because the SteadyType patent belongs to iMovR, at the moment this is an exclusive feature found only on certain iMovR desk lines (see the various models below).
-We are told that other standing desk manufacturers are looking at potentially licensing the patent but we’re not expecting to see any hit the market in the near future.
+Like the iMovR SteadyType Exo and SteadyType Slide ergonomic keyboard trays mentioned above, you can also get the SteadyType tray built right into the desktop, which for most people will be a better way to go if they haven’t already purchased the standing desk they’ll be using in their walking workstation.
+This is currently only being offered on the Lander Desk, Lander L-Desk and Cascade Desk.

 SteadyType offers a few unique advantages over conventional keyboard tray designs.
 Where conventional trays usually top out at only -15° to -20° of tilt, which was fine for sitting but really insufficient for standing desks and walking desks, the SteadyType tray can technically tilt down to 85° without losing your keyboard and pointing device.
 In all practicality, of course, most people will use it at a 30° to 45° angle to achieve maximum ergonomic neutrality, comfort and typing proficiency.